quexiang/OpenMindat/README.md

 # OpenMindat
-An R package for querying open data from Mindat API
+An R package for querying and accessing open data from the Mindat API

 ### Overview
 `OpenMindat` is a package for retrieving and processing data from [mindat.org Database](https://www.mindat.org/) through its open data API.